 The chemical formula for diethyl ether is C2H5OC2H5.
 It is the most common ether known historically.
 The discovery of ether is credited to the German physician and botanist Valerius Cordus in 1515-1554.

 Synthesis of Diethyl Ether – (C2H5)2O

-Ether is synthesized by the dehydration of ethanol using sulfuric acid.
+Ether is synthesised by the dehydration of ethanol using sulphuric acid.
 The chemical reaction is as follows.